top of page

 This is the most common and preferred way of ending marriages between spouses.
 Uncontested divorces primarily deal with you and your spouse amicably settling matters involving financial assets, child support, etc. Here, all the issues of concern are peacefully resolved in court after both of you file a petition.

-Julie I. Guindon is an experienced family law professional specializing in custody arbitration Ottawa and family law mediation Ottawa.
+Julie I. Guindon is an experienced family law professional specializing in custody arbitration and family law mediation in Ottawa.
 We are committed to providing effective and compassionate legal services to families needing guidance during a difficult time.
+We are also proudly bilingual.
 Our goal is to help you reach a fair and lasting resolution that protects your rights and the best interests of your children.

 Contact Us Today

-Get in touch with our team at Julie I. Guindon today if you are considering a divorce and have questions – we are here to help in any way that we can.
-Julie will make the process extremely convenient and hassle-free for you.
+Get in touch with our team at Julie I. Guindon, Barrister and Solicitor today if you are considering a divorce and have questions; we are here to help in any way that we can.
+Julie I. Guindon will make the process extremely convenient and hassle-free for you.
 Contact our firm to find out more about our divorce services in Ottawa.
 We will be more than happy to assist you!

 Reliable Assistance in Separation Agreements